personium/legacy-api-references/api/en/378_List_using_NavProp.md

-# Get An Entity list via NavProp
+# Retrieval of other objects list via Entity's Navigation Property

 ## Overview